 A year later, ENGIE Impact began managing telecom accounts for more than 4,800 locations.
 A review of the historical data proved previous bill validation efforts had been inadequate.

 Bill auditing efforts resulted in immediate cost savings of $420,000 and significantly minimized costly late fees.

 With invoices quickly under control, the effort turned to GameStop’s inventory.
 In order to cut unnecessary costs, GameStop needed to know what they had at each of their stores and whether these items were being used.
 ENGIE Impact was able to build an accurate inventory of all GameStop’s telecom services.
 The inventory not only included the individual lines and circuits but also detailed the features associated with those lines.
 This process identified numerous unnecessary items and lines that fell outside of the profile of features that GameStop wished to support.

 Using the inventory of 14,167 lines that service its stores, GameStop and ENGIE Impact have begun an additional program to verify that each and every line serves a valid location, is appropriately connected to the phone network and is consistent with the number of lines expected at each location.
 Early reports indicate that as a result of this activity,

 GameStop will be able to cancel up to 5% of the existing lines, saving the company over $250,000 annually.

 A profile was established to ensure each location had the appropriate number of lines to well serve their customers.

 GameStop’s journey to better understand why their locations use electricity, gas, water and telecom the way they do started as a cost-cutting initiative and resulted in a fairly robust expense management program.
-They recognized early on, that in order to cut costs, they must first identify and understand their spend.
-Through their partnership with ENGIE Impact, GameStop has made great strides in reaching their goals.
-Today the retail gaming giant is armed with the critical data and visibility to continually improve efficiencies across their portfolio moving forward.
+GameStop recognized early on, that in order to cut costs, it must first identify and understand its spend.
+Through its partnership with ENGIE Impact, GameStop has made great strides in reaching their goals.
+Today the retail gaming giant is armed with the critical data and visibility to continually improve efficiencies across its portfolio moving forward.